KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

 The goal of this benchmark is to collaboratively|competitively find strong optimizers for training small transformers.
 Unlike the main NanoGPT speedrun which seeks to minimize *wallclock time* by any means, here we will restrict our aim to minimizing *step count* by improving the optimization algorithm.

-Most neural network optimizer research occurs in the public research community, not in the frontier labs.
-This benchmark aims to provide a way for the community to filter signal from noise, thereby reducing the burden on individual researchers to test everything themselves before being caught up to the SOTA.

 The architecture for this benchmark is fixed to a simplified variant of the speedrun, which should make experimentation accessible and convenient.
 Compared to the main speedrun, the setup used here removes non-standard parameters (value embeddings, skip connection lambdas) and all triton kernels.
 We have also switched from the sophisticated local-global pattern of attention used in the speedrun to simple causal attention across contexts of 1024 tokens.